 He worked as a foreman for many Texas ranches, including the John T. McElroy Ranch, 30 miles south of Odessa.
-In New Mexico, he was foreman for the Tom Lyons ranch on the Gila, the Heart Bar Cross in the Mogollons and the Moon Ranch, near Buckhorn.
+In New Mexico, he was a foreman for the Tom Lyons ranch on the Gila, the Heart Bar Cross in the Mogollon, and the Moon Ranch, near Buckhorn.

 His days of working for both the El Paso County Sheriffs Office and the El Paso Police Department were over, but there were still those who told stories, amazing stories of courage and determination and fortitude, of a Cherokee American who became a legend.

 I read where a U.S. Customs Agent who was a gun collector in El Paso, Texas, had got a hold of a Smith & Wesson Triplelock .44 Special and a Winchester Model 94 .30-30 carbine that Tom Threepersons sold to an El Paso saloon owner in 1929.
 The barman was said to be a collector of the guns of famous western figures, and at one time he supposedly owned the Colt SA Pat Garrett used to kill Billy the Kid.